Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Rotem is a high school student in Ramat HaSharon who established an entrepreneurship center in his school, called Together.

-The center is a place for students and teens to promote entrepreneurial ideas through the promotion of the unique subjects in the school.
+The center is a place for students and teens to promote entrepreneurial ideas.

 Rotem during his lecture to students at Mordei HaGeta'ot school: